-Azure Machine Learning service provides SDKs and services to quickly prep data, train, and deploy machine learning models.
+Azure Machine Learning studio provides SDKs and services to quickly prep data, train, and deploy machine learning models.
 The workspace is a top-level resource for Azure Machine Learning service, providing a centralized place to work with all the artifacts you create when you use the service.
-This workspace contains the tools to train, manage, and deploy machine-learning experiments and web services for Azure Machine Learning service.
+This workspace contains the tools to train, manage, and deploy machine-learning experiments and web services for Azure Machine Learning studio.

 Azure Blockchain Service

 Blockchain is an open, distributed ledger that can efficiently record transactions between two parties in a verifiable and permanent way.
 The ledger itself can also be programmed to trigger transactions automatically.
 The Azure Blockchain service is a fully-managed ledger service.
 It allows you to build blockchain applications that can leverage simplified deployment and operations, built-in consortium management, and extensible open design with Microsoft Azure Blockchain Service.

 The Azure Cognitive Services Face API provides algorithms that are used to detect, recognize, and analyze human faces in images.
 The ability to process human face information is significant in many different software scenarios.
 The API itself offers services like Face Detection, Face verification, Person Identification, and Face Grouping.